darioizzo/dcgp/paper.md

 # Summary

-Genetic Programming (GP), is a computational technique based on the idea of representing a computer program in some dedicated data-structure (e.g. a tree) to then evolve it using genetic algorithms as to improve its *fitness* at solving a predefined task.
+Genetic Programming (GP), is a computational technique based on the idea of representing a computer program in some dedicated data-structure (e.g. a tree) to then evolve it using genetic algorithms as to improve its ability at solving a predefined task.
+How good a certain program is at solving the task is typically encapsulated in its *fitness*: a vector of floating point values defining various aspects of the program.
+In a typical example, the *fitness* would be the program output error with respect to the predefined correct behaviour over a number of inputs.
+Generation after generation, the genetic algorithm would then improve such a fitness in the attempt to have the program behave correctly.

 The idea flourished in the late 80s mainly thanks to the work of John Koza [@koza:2010], and (using the words of Koza) has always had a "hidden skeleton in the closet": the difficulty to find and evolve real valued parameters in the expressed program.
 A recent development called **differentiable genetic programming** [@izzo:2017], was introduced to address exactly this issue by allowing to learn constants in computer programs using the differential information of the program outputs as obtained using automated differentiation techniques.